MicrosoftDocs/fabric-docs/docs/data-factory/connector-google-cloud-storage.md

 ## Setup connection

-### Step 1: Specify the new connection name, type, and Url.
+### Step 1: Specify the new connection name, type, and Url

    :::image type="content" source="media/connector-google-cloud/connection-details.png" alt-text="Screenshot showing how to set new connection.":::